 Foreign documents

-Sometimes you need to provide us with a foreign document (birth certificate, marriage certificate, court ruling, extract of criminal record, ...).
-This can also be a document from your embassy or a self-written document (e.g. parental consent).
+Sometimes you need to provide us with a foreign document, such as a birth certificate, marriage certificate, court ruling, extract of criminal record or work contract.
+This can also be a document from your embassy or a self-written document, e.g. parental consent.

 We only accept documents drawn up in or translated into Dutch, French, German or English.
 Some foreign documents also require legalisation.
 If you submit the document correctly, you prevent us from having to reject it, thereby delaying your application.